The Bankrate promise

 Award availability is awful and prices are high

-Most of us know that travel prices have surged so far in 2022.
-In fact, data from the Airlines Reporting Corporation (ARC) found that the average price for a round-trip flight increased to $464 in February 2022, up from $409 in January.
-Meanwhile, The Washington Post recently reported that hotel prices are up 40 percent this year compared to last.
+Most of us know that travel prices surged steadily throughout 2022.
+In fact, data from the Airlines Reporting Corporation (ARC) found that the average price of a round-trip domestic flight was $558 as of November 2022, after hitting an average of $578 in October 2022.

 The increase in prices for travel, along with roaring consumer demand, have put those of us who travel with rewards points in a pickle.
 Available awards are limited due to the surge in demand so far, and programs with dynamic pricing are asking for a ridiculous amount of points or miles for each booking.